balajirajan/oozie-scheduler-workflow/README.md

 And Oozie is like Cron of unix world as well.
 It helps to schedule the jobs and tracking the status.

-1.install/configure the hdfs. let's create the single node cluster to test the setup.
+1.Install/configure the hdfs. let's create the single node cluster to test the setup.

-2. install/configure oozie and replace the default derby database with mysql or postgresql. here we use mysql.
+2.Install/configure oozie and replace the default derby database with mysql or postgresql. here we use mysql.

-3. integrates the oozie library packages to hdfs and get the appropriate permission/ownership in place.
+3.Integrates the oozie library packages to hdfs and get the appropriate permission/ownership in place.
 Otherwise, it will be difficult to troubleshoot the jobs when it fails.

-4.  run mapreduce jobs through Oozie. job/workflow details are in folder mapreduce-jobs.
+4.Run mapreduce jobs through Oozie. job/workflow details are in folder mapreduce-jobs.
++++
-#oozie job -oozie http://hostname:11000/oozie -config examples/apps/map-reduce/job.properties -run
+oozie job -oozie http://hostname:11000/oozie -config examples/apps/map-reduce/job.properties -run
 job: 0000014-190123083458183-oozie-oozi-W
++++

++++
-#oozie job -oozie http://localhost:11000/oozie -info 0000014-190123083458183-oozie-oozi-W
+oozie job -oozie http://localhost:11000/oozie -info 0000014-190123083458183-oozie-oozi-W
 Job ID : 0000014-190123083458183-oozie-oozi-W
 ------------------------------------------------------------------------------------------------------------------------------------
 Workflow Name : map-reduce-wf